An official website of the State of Georgia.

 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-The Georgia Department of Juvenile Justice is a multi-faceted agency that serves the state's youthful offenders up to the age of 21.
+The Georgia Department of Juvenile Justice is a multi-faceted agency that serves the state's justice involved youth up to the age of 21.

 Family members, advocates, and other concerned citizens can report complaints to the Office of the Ombudsman on behalf of youth under supervision of the Georgia Department of Juvenile Justice.